-- Obviously there are four moves:
+• There are five moves:

 - 1.

-- 2.
+- 2

 - 3.

 - 4.

+- 5.

+- What are they?

-- And the path through the solution space looks like:
+- What does the path through the solution space look like?

 Problem Solving as Search

 - In the state space view of the world, finding a solution is finding a path through the state space. - When we solve a problem like the 8-puzzle we have some idea of what constitutes the next best move. - It is hard to program this kind of approach. - Instead we start by programming the kind of repetitive task that computers are good at. - A brute force approach to problem solving involves exhaustively searching through the space of all possible action sequences to find one that achieves goal.